murchandamus/bips/bip-update-process.md

 licenses *in addition to* at least one acceptable license.
 In this case, only the acceptable license(s) should be listed in the License and License-Code headers.

-It is recommended that BIPs that include literal code be dual-licensed under the same license terms as the project it modifies.
-For example, literal code intended for Bitcoin Core would ideally be dual-licensed under the MIT license terms as well as one of the above with the rest of the BIP text.
+It is recommended that BIPs that include literal code be licensed under the same license terms as the project it modifies.
+For example, literal code intended for Bitcoin Core would ideally be licensed (or dual-licensed) under the MIT license terms.

 In all cases, details of the licensing terms must be provided in the Copyright section of the BIP.

-#### Recommended licenses
+#### Acceptable licenses[^licenses]

 * BSD-2-Clause: [OSI-approved BSD 2-clause license](https://opensource.org/licenses/BSD-2-Clause)
 * BSD-3-Clause: [OSI-approved BSD 3-clause license](https://opensource.org/licenses/BSD-3-Clause)
 * CC0-1.0: [Creative Commons CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/)
 * GNU-All-Permissive: [GNU All-Permissive License](http://www.gnu.org/prep/maintain/html_node/License-Notices-for-Other-Files.html)

-#### Not recommended, but acceptable licenses[^licenses]

 * CC-BY-4.0: [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/)
 * CC-BY-SA-4.0: [Creative Commons Attribution-ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)
 * MIT: [Expat/MIT/X11 license](https://opensource.org/licenses/MIT)